Rancho Los Laureles: History

 In 1882, the Pacific Improvement Company (PIC) purchased Rancho Los Laureles.
 In 1888, PIC hired William Hatton to manage their Del Monte dairies.
 In the 1900s the PIC liquidated their holdings (10,000 acres) and the Del Monte Properties headed by Samuel FB Morse, acquired the land.
 In 1923, they divided the land into 11 parcels.
 Marion Hollins bought 2000 acre.
 In 1926, Frank B. Porter bought 678 acre and launched the first residential subdivision in Carmel Valley that became Robles del Rio.
-The Porters later acquired a portion of the Marion Hollins ranch and sold the northeast corner of Rancho Los Laureles to Byington Ford.
+The Porters later acquired a portion of the Marion Hollins ranch and sold the northeast corner of Rancho Los Laureles.